Medical helicopter crashes while en route to fatal accident - WHIZ News

 According to a statement issued by CareFlight, no patients were in the aircraft, which was being operated by Air Methods, and the crew members were able to safely exit the helicopter.
 The cause of the crash will be investigated by the National Transportation Safety Board and the Federal Aviation Administration.

 Butler County Chief Deputy Anthony Dwyer told WXIX-TV that one crew member suffered “an unknown injury” and was taken to a hospital.
-The other two crew members were treated at the scene for minor injuries.
+The other two crew members were treated at the scene for minor injuries, and authorities said all three were expected to fully recover.
+Their names have not been released.

-Authorities said one person was killed in the vehicle accident and three other people were injured.
+Authorities said a 69-year-old woman from Richmond, Indiana, was pronounced dead at the scene of the vehicle accident.
+A 43-year-old woman was also hospitalized with serious injuries and two other people were being treated for undisclosed minor injuries.
 The cause of the accident remains under investigation.